dmagic1304/clocker/README.md

 * Reaserching how to best utilize NoSql to implement clock in
 * Lunch break, Still reaserching the best way to utilize nosql for easy query
 * Break over, still looking into nosql
+* looking into date-fns to see if I can use that library for my clock in functions

 ## Technologies Used